jcfneto/jcfneto.github.io/index.md

 layout: single
 author_profile: true
 header:
-  overlay_image: "images/header.png"
+  overlay_image: "header.png"
-  overlay_filter: 0
+  overlay_filter: false
-  exceprt: ""
+  excerpt: ""
 ---

 As a Data Scientist passionate about Machine Learning, I have always sought to enhance my skills and knowledge in this fascinating area.
 This journey led me to earn a master's degree from the Federal University of Lavras (UFLA), with a focus on Natural Language Processing, where I deeply explored techniques and theories at the forefront of this field.